Babyshambles: Down in Albion (2005–2007)

 In April and May 2005, Babyshambles spent several weeks in a recording studio in Wales working on their debut album with Mick Jones of the Clash, who had also worked with Doherty on the production of the Libertines' albums.
 The album, entitled Down in Albion, was released on 14 November 2005.
 It reached the Top 10 on the UK Albums Chart.
 The first single from the album, "Fuck Forever", had been released on 15 August, reaching number four on the UK Singles Chart.
 The second single, "Albion", was released on 28 November and reached number eight in the UK singles chart.

 Fellow English rock group Oasis had booked Babyshambles to support them on their UK tour in July 2005.
 However, Doherty was attending the birthday celebration of fashion designer Hedi Slimane with Kate Moss and was unable to arrange transport back to the UK in time for the band's first appearance.
 As a consequence Oasis cancelled Babyshambles' support for the rest of the tour.

-Several small gigs took place at the end of 2005 and 2006.
+In September & October of 2005, Babyshambles toured the UK on the 19-date Pipe Down tour supported by The Paddingtons, The Cazals, General Khaki, Littl'ans and Alan Wass.
+Several more small gigs took place toward the end of 2005.

 Babyshambles announced four small club shows in London, Liverpool, Sheffield and Stoke in January 2006.
 To the surprise of his fans, the band performed without guitarist Patrick Walden, with Doherty on guitar instead.
 Walden returned for a gig in Cambridge on 23 January and a UK tour in February.
 He played his last gig with the band at the Shepherd's Bush Empire during that tour, and has not appeared with Babyshambles since.
 He has, however, appeared on stage independently and in the company of Drew McConnell and Seb Rochford, playing two Babyshambles songs which he co-wrote with Pete Doherty, in July 2007.